“Many parents have thanked me for helping their child develop this attractive, legible handwriting.”

 Here are some examples of available handwriting methods.
 You can see that, unlike with Getty-Dubay Italic, the other methods require that you change letterforms between print and cursive forms.

-Comparison of common handwriting systems using letters
+Comparison of common handwriting systems

 - Italic print and cursive letterforms are identical — there is no need to learn new letterforms for cursive.